safar1212/alpha-finance/README.md

 # Alpha-Finance

 This app can be used to make a budget.
 You can add Categories of the things, which you can use to make a proper budget for any occasion, whether that is a monthly home budget, a married budget, or any other occasion.
+Moreover, in that perticuler category you can add list of items too.

 # Screenshots